We are excited to announce that Hardware Workshop is coming back to Boston on May 4th and 5th, 2017.

 Dulcie Madden is a co-founder and the CEO of Rest Devices.
 Prior to Rest Devices, Dulcie worked in India as a Program Officer for the Deshpande Foundation, where she developed programs promoting entrepreneurship, managed grant portfolios, and led the team’s operations and growth.
 She received her BS in Biology from Georgetown University, her MPH from Boston University, and half an MBA from the MIT Sloan School of Management.

-Anna Thornton – Dragon Innovation
+Scott Miller – Dragon Innovation

 Carsten Jensen – Bolt